‘B SPARKY & PRACTICAL’ - Mercedes-Benz EQB Independent New Review (Ref:1542/12488)

 You'd certainly pick up this car's similarity to its GLB counterpart if you happened to know the Mercedes product range.
 As with the EQA, the EQB delivers a subtle reworking of the combustion engined car it's based on.
 Which means a boxy profile embellished here with a more aerodynamic front end featuring the usual Mercedes EQ-specific closed-off grille and headlight signature.
 In the same way, the tailgate gets a full width LED tail light bar, as with other EQ models.

 Inside, it's also much as you'll find in a GLB, apart from a few trimming changes and the addition of specific 'EQ' electric vehicle menu for the centre screen, which is 10.25-inches in size, like the adjacent instrument binnacle display.
 There's comfortable space for a couple of adults on the back seat - and room for three at a squash.
 The key difference with an EQB though, is its relatively lengthy 2,829mm wheelbase, which allows it to offer an optional third row of seats, though Mercedes warns that these are only really suitable for children.
-Fold those seats down and you'll get 465-litres of boot space.
-If you opt not to have them, that rises to 495-litres of carriage capacity.
+Fold those seats down and you'll get 495-litres of boot space.
 Think in terms of about 75-litres less than you'd get in a GLB.
+It's 1,710-litres with both seating rows folded.

 Market and Model